psychemedia/storytelling-notes/master-maid.md

 So he went into the first room, and there was a pot boiling, but die Prince saw no fire underneath it I wonder what is under it, he thought; and then he dipped a lock of his hair into it, and the hair seemed as if it were all turned to copper.

-"What a dainty broth," he said; " if one tasted it, he'd look grand inside his gullet;" and with that he went into the next room.
+"What a dainty broth," he said; "if one tasted it, he'd look grand inside his gullet;" and with that he went into the next room.
 There, too, was a pot hanging by a hook, which bubbled and boiled; but there was no fire under that either.

 "I may as well try this too," said the Prince, as he put another lock into the pot, and it came out all silvered.

-"They haven't such rich broth in my father's house," said the Prince; " but it all depends on how it tastes," and with that he went on into the third room.
+"They haven't such rich broth in my father's house," said the Prince; "but it all depends on how it tastes," and with that he went on into the third room.
 There, too, hung a pot, and boiled just as he had seen in the two other rooms, and the Prince had a mind to try this too, so he dipped a lock of hair into it, and it came out gilded, so that the light gleamed from it.

-"'Worse and worse,' said the old wife; but I say, better and better," said the Prince; " but if he boils gold here, I wonder what he boils in yonder."
+"'Worse and worse,' said the old wife; but I say, better and better," said the Prince; "but if he boils gold here, I wonder what he boils in yonder."

 He thought he might as well see; so he went through the door into the fourth room.
 Well, there was no pot in there, but there was a Princess, seated on a bench, so lovely, that the Prince had never seen anything like her in his born days.

-"Oh! in Heaven's name," she said, " what do you want here?"
+"Oh! in Heaven's name," she said, "what do you want here?"

 "I got a place here yesterday," said the Prince.